GET HELP

 6. No Promotion: Your post should not promote specific products or services.
 Focus on sharing valuable information and experiences.

 7. Bio: A length of 75-80 characters (2-5 sentences) is usually perfect.
-Include a headshot or pic with a pet.
+Include a headshot or a closeup pic with a pet.
 Include two links to your site(s) and/or social media accounts for backlinks.

 8. Photo(s): Include anything relevant to your story, one horizontally oriented for a banner and more if you can, to be inset into the article/newsletter.
-Especially for your bio, you can make a stronger impact when the pictures feature you or other humans, such as your vet, or when you are engaged in activities related to the subject of the story.
-Please nclude a headshot or thumbnail for your bio.
+You can make a stronger impact when they feature activities related to the subject of the story and/or have you or another human in it, e.g., your veterinarian.
+Remember to caption it and optionally, include a photo credit with link if it was taken professionally.

 Consider allowing us to repurpose your content for my Pet Hospice Tips and Tails Newsletter on LinkedIn, which is designed for animal or family-allied practitioners who are already working in the field or who aspire to do so.
 They say storytelling is the most memorable content, so I use snippets of those “tails” to make a lesson more heartfelt and impactful.